 One of our shareholders, Farm Bureau, has a contractual right to maintain a 20% interest in our issued and outstanding equity securities on a fully diluted basis in certain circumstances, including in connection with this offering.
-If Farm Bureau elects to exercise this right in full, the underwriters would sell to Farm
+We have received notice from Farm Bureau that it intends to purchase 555,000 of the shares offered in this offering.